 - 1. A person who has a campaign treasurer appointment on file is required to file two campaign finance reports each year.
 Section 254.063, Election Code. - 2.
-As a person with a campaign treasurer appointment on file, the respondent was required to file semiannual reports in July 1995, in January and July of 1996 through 2000, and in January 2001.
-The respondent was not required to file pre-election reports for any of the elections in which she was involved because she was either unopposed or had filed a modified reporting declaration for the election.
-An opposed candidate who files a modified reporting declaration for an election is not required to file pre-election reports for that election.
-Section 254.181, Election Code. - 3.
+As a person with an active campaign treasurer appointment, the respondent was required to file semiannual reports in July 1996, in January and July of 1997 through 2000, and in January 2001. - 3.
 A candidate commits a Class C misdemeanor if the candidate knowingly fails to file a campaign finance report on time.
 Section 254.041(a) and (b), Election Code. - 4.
 The commission may consider an alleged violation that is also a criminal offense only if criminal prosecution is not barred by the applicable criminal statute of limitations.
 Section 12.5(3), Ethics Commission Rules.
 A criminal indictment or information alleging a misdemeanor offense must be presented within two years from the date of the commission of the offense.
 Article 12.02, Code of Criminal Procedure.
 The complaint was filed January 31, 2001, and thus the commission may not consider an alleged violation that occurred before January 31, 1999.
-Therefore, the commission may not consider allegations regarding the eight reports required to be filed during or before January 1999. - 5.
-The only campaign finance report filed by the respondent is the final report filed on April 26, 2001, covering from May 4, 1996, through March 19, 2001, and disclosing no activity.
+Therefore, the commission may not consider allegations regarding the six reports required to be filed during or before January 1999.

+5. The only campaign finance reports filed by the respondent are the final report filed on March 6, 2001, and the report filed on April 16, 2001, covering from March 1, 1996, through May 6, 2000.
 Therefore, there is credible evidence that the respondent did not timely file the semiannual reports due July 1999, January and July 2000, and January 2001.